-Interest expense, net increased to \$107.0 million for the year ended September 30, 2023, from \$46.2 million for the year ended September 30, 2022 primarily as a result of debt having been outstanding for a longer period of time for fiscal year 2023 as compared to fiscal year 2022 and higher interest rates on our variable rate debt.
-This was offset by an increase in interest income of \$8.8 million as a result of amounts held in interest bearing accounts and money market funds.
-If the United States Federal Reserve maintains interest rates at these levels, or continues to raise the benchmark interest rate, then we would expect the interest expense on our variable rate debt to increase in fiscal year 2024 as compared to fiscal year 2023.
-See "Liquidity and Capital Resources" below and Note 12 to the Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K for a further description of our long-term debt.
+Interest expense, net increased to \$112.3 million for the year ended September 30, 2024, from \$107.0 million for the year ended September 30, 2023 primarily as a result of higher interest rates on our variable rate debt which is attributable to increases in SOFR that impacted our Term Loan.
+This was partially offset by an increase in interest income from amounts held in interest bearing accounts and money market funds.
+We are unable to predict future Federal Reserve interest rate decisions and the impact to interest expense on our variable rate debt.
+See "Liquidity and Capital Resources" below and Note 13 to the Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K for a further description of our long-term debt.